Tibet for Taiwan Residents: Teaching and FAQs of Tibet Entry Letter Application|2026

 A: It mainly includes the image of the front and back of the Taiwan Compatriot Permit, name, date of birth, occupation, contact information and detailed itinerary.
 If you are 65 years old or older, you must also provide a hospital health certificate.
 The image must be clear, colorful and non-reflective to ensure that the validity of the THB covers the entire trip.

-Q5: How long does it take to get a letter of admission?
+Q5:How long does it take to complete the application?
 Can it be expedited?

 A: The general review time is about 20-45 days, and urgent cases depend on the season and region.
 If it is the peak season in Tibet or during the Lunar New Year, it is recommended to apply more than two months in advance.
 Extra fees may be required for temporary expediting, depending on the travel agency's arrangement.